 When you consider green beans, for example, they are soft when canned.
 You will be able to pack much more in a jar.
 When you are canning them at home from fresh, you have the option to raw pack or blanch first and hot pack.

 Even hot packed green beans are only blanched…already canned green beans will be much softer and can easily pack more in the jar.
 This thicker product may mean that original canning instructions may not have enough time to get the heat through to the center of the jar.
-So the risks of underprocessing is higher.
+So the risks of under processing is higher.

 Re-processing Will Result in Overcooked Food

-The food that is going into your jars is already cooked and soft.
+The food that is going into your jars is already very cooked and soft.
 Even though it is already cooked, you will still need to use the entire processing time.
 Processing twice will create mushy, unappetizing food.

 Does Re Canning Really Save Money?